 We sell our products through online retailers, pet specialty retailers, our online portal directly to our consumers and internationally to foreign distribution partners (transacted in U.S. dollars).
+Our DTC channel was discontinued in June 2024.
 Generally, our sales transactions are single performance obligations that are recorded at the time the product is shipped from our distribution centers and when control transfers.
 We offer a variety of trade promotions, discounts and incentives to our customers, which impacts the transaction price of our products and our net sales accordingly.
 DTC net sales include revenue derived from shipping fees and are net of loyalty points earned (a portion of revenue is deferred at the time of the sale as points are earned and not recognized until the redemption of the points, estimated based on historical experience).
 We record a revenue reserve based on historical return rates to account for customer returns.